 Better quality studies are still needed to investigate the impact of hibiscus consumption on cholesterol levels.

 Hibiscus tea is naturally calorie and caffeine-free.
 It can be served hot or iced.
-Because hibiscus tea is naturally tart, sugar or honey is often added as a sweetener, adding calories and carbohydrates.

 The heart health benefits associated with hibiscus tea are believed to be due to compounds called anthocyanins, the same naturally occurring chemicals that give berries their color.